 Pesticides in Tap Water: How Are Tests Conducted in France?

-In September 2022, the magazine *Complément d’enquête* (France 2) and the daily newspaper *Le Monde* revealed that in 2021 in France, 12 million people had been affected by exceedances of drinking water quality thresholds for pesticides and their “metabolites”; this term refers to the byproducts of pesticides resulting from their breakdown over time.
+In September 2022, the magazine *Complément d’enquête* (France 2) and the daily newspaper *Le Monde* revealed that in 2021 in France, 12 million people had been affected by instances where drinking water quality thresholds for pesticides and their “metabolites”—a term referring to the byproducts of pesticides resulting from their breakdown over time—had been exceeded.

 Julie Mendret, University of Montpellier and Alice Schmitt, University of Montpellier